mooreds/docs-1/references/sql-operations.md

 Column selection can be used to construct a JSON object with specific keys that will appear in the top level of the object.

-Column selection cannot construct a nested JSON object or a JSON array; to construct these items use [JSON template](sql-operations.md#json-template).
+Column selection cannot construct a nested JSON object or a JSON array; to construct these items use a [JSON template](sql-operations.md#json-template).

 The syntax for column selection is: